GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 You may use an action to grant another encouragement, giving them your Bravery feature until either one of you completes a long or full rest.
 You no longer benefit from Bravery during that time unless you remain within 1 yard of that creature.

 ### 8) Supreme Authority
 Anytime you roll a die for commands, you may choose to increase the die level by a single step.
+Additionally, your Command Mark has its die level increased by 1 automatically.

 ### 9) Command: Recitation
 You target a creature within 10 yards which is casting a spell.
 When that creature performs its spellcheck, you roll a d4 and choose to either add or subtract the result from the spellcheck.